UNC-Libraries/blacklight_oai_provider/README.md

     $ cd spec/dummy
     $ bundle exec rake spec:solr:index

-To view the dummy application in your browser, chnage to the application root and run rails from the bin script:
+To view the dummy application in your browser, change to the application root and run rails from the bin script:

     $ cd spec/dummy
     $ bin/rails server